zaiisao/Documentation/en/Audio Broadcast/media_relay_android.md

 ## Considerations

 - As of v3.0.0, the Agora RTC SDK supports relaying media streams to a maximum of four destination channels.
-To add or delete a destination channel, you can call `updateChannelMediaRelay`.
+To add or delete a destination channel, call `updateChannelMediaRelay`.
 - This feature supports integer user IDs only.
 - To call `startChannelMediaRelay` again after it succeeds, you must call `stopChannelMediaRelay` to quit the current relay.